VOL. XCIV, NO. 247

 Should I choose The Wall Street Journal (WSJ) or Trendlyne?

 Choose The Wall Street Journal (WSJ) if you need Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data..
-Go with Trendlyne if Stock screener with over 1,000 parameters, plus prebuilt strategies and optional screener alerts (up to every 15 minutes on premium tiers)., and Backtesting at both strategy and stock level, with plan-based limits (from a few hundred to over a thousand annual backtests). better fits how you invest.
+Go with Trendlyne if Stock screener with over 1,000 parameters, plus prebuilt strategies and optional screener alerts (up to every 15 minutes on Pro Plus)., and Backtesting at both strategy and stock level, with current Global plan limits of 200 annual backtests on Pro and 1,200 on Pro Plus. better fits how you invest.

 What asset classes do The Wall Street Journal (WSJ) and Trendlyne cover?